7sev7nsev7n7/ptcextract/README.md

 This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details.
-It works by processing the raw data contained within the pony town character file and formatting it in a human-readable way, in order to allow easy sharing of character details and values such as colors and options.
+It works by processing the raw data contained within the file and formatting it in a human-readable way, in order to allow easy sharing of character details and values such as colors and options.

 # Usage

-The program reads information from Pony Town character files (.ptc) and decompresses and prints out the character's details, making sharing characters much easier.
 To use the program, simply run it and specify the directory where your character file is located:

 ```bash